ibm-cloud-docs/vmwaresolutions/services/managingzertodr.md

 ---

-{:external: target="_blank" .external}
-{:tip: .tip}
-{:note: .note}
-{:important: .important}
+{{site.data.keyword.attribute-definition-list}}

 # Managing Zerto
 {: #managingzertodr}

-After the Zerto service is deployed into your instance, you can configure or update Zerto Virtual Replication, and deploy more Virtual Replication Appliances to newly added VMware® ESXi™ servers.
+After the Zerto service is deployed into your instance, you can configure or update Zerto Virtual Replication.
+You can also deploy more Virtual Replication Appliances to newly added VMware® ESXi™ servers.

 ## Using your own certificate for Zerto
 {: #managingzertodr-ssl-cert}

 As a best practice, use your own SSL certificate for Zerto Virtual Manager (ZVM).
-After you deployed Zerto, replace the SSL certificate for ZVM with your own certificate.
+After you deploy Zerto, replace the SSL certificate for ZVM with your own certificate.
 To change the default security certificate for your ZVM, follow these steps:

 1. Open the Zerto Diagnostics utility on the Windows® virtual machine that is running the ZVM.
 2. Choose **Reconfigure Zerto Virtual Manager**.
 3. Ensure that the VMware vCenter Server® configuration is correct, and click **Next**.
 4. In the **HTTP Certificate** section, check the **Replace SSL Certificate** box.
-5. Click browse (...), then locate and select the new SSL certificate.
+5. Click browse (...) and then locate and select the new SSL certificate.
 6. Enter the new SSL certificates associated password and click **Next**.
 7. The utility verifies the necessary vCenter Server connectivity.
 After verified, click **Next** and the ZVM is reconfigured.